fuze-ac/api-specs/PUBLIC_API_SPEC.md

 8. The specification includes a concrete architecture-level database schema view with identifiable tables, keys, and constraints.
 9. The specification includes a Mermaid architecture diagram that matches the public-surface ownership model.
 10. The specification includes a Mermaid data-design diagram that matches the schema view.
-11. The specification includes a flow view and Mermaid sequence diagram covering public reads, authenticated reads, public writes, async product requests, authorization failure, rate-limit/abuse-control failure, and retry behavior.
+11. The specification includes a flow view and Mermaid sequence diagram covering public reads, authenticated reads, public writes, async product requests, authorization failure, rate-limit or abuse-control failure, and retry behavior.
 12. The specification aligns with the FUZE repository model and assigns primary implementation ownership to `fuze-backend-api`.
-13. The specification is usable as a governing source-of-truth file for downstream public-domain API specs and public OpenAPI / AsyncAPI work.
+13. The specification is usable as a governing source-of-truth file for downstream public-domain API specs and public OpenAPI or AsyncAPI work.
 14. The specification includes contract derivation notes suitable for future `fuze-sdk` generation from approved public contracts.

 ---